What is HWW Volunteer Corps?

 The programs are open to both disciples and non-disciples.
 That being said, each participant must hold to the standards and integrity of the program.

 How do I apply?

-To begin the application process, you must first register by clicking on the “Application” link on the left side of the page.
-This will lead you to the registration page, which comprises of several steps.
-You then need to pay your $300 deposit, and make sure the two people you nominate as your references send your recommendations in.
+In addition to completing your online application, you will also need to pay a $300 non-refundable deposit, and make sure the people you nominate as your references send your recommendations in.
 Only then can we process your application, and accept you to the program.

 I applied.
 Now what?